dzufferey/resync_oopsla20_artifact/README.md

 ```sh
 $RESYNC/findId.sh
 ```
-The command should ouput the ID of the replica, a number between 0 and 8.
+The command should output the ID of the replica, a number between 0 and 8.

 If you did an error, you can reset the state of the repo with `git checkout .` and then try again.